Producer price index: Calculation

+Thus the PPI for July 2023 would be 120.

 Related measures

 A number of countries that now report a producer price index previously reported a wholesale price index.

-PPIs around the world
+By country

 United States

-In the US, the PPI was known as the Wholesale Price Index, or WPI, up to 1978.
+In the US, the PPI was known as the wholesale price index, or WPI, up to 1978.
 The PPI is one of the oldest continuous systems of statistical data published by the Bureau of Labor Statistics, as well as one of the oldest economic time series compiled by the Federal Government.
 The origins of the index can be found in an 1891 U.S. Senate resolution authorizing the Senate Committee on Finance to investigate the effects of the tariff laws "upon the imports and exports, the growth, development, production, and prices of agricultural and manufactured articles at home and abroad".

 India

-The Indian Wholesale Price Index (WPI) was first published in 1902, and it now uses CPI.
-PPI is not yet formulated in India.
+The Indian wholesale price index (WPI) was first published in 1902, and the country now uses CPI.
+No PPI is formulated in India.